Into native seas: Europeans encounters an Indigenous ocean

 Hear Toeolesulusulu Damon Salesa, a prizewinning scholar and Associate Professor of Pacific Studies, University of Auckland, speak at the annual Founder lecture, marking the date that the Turnbull Library opened to the public in 1920.

-Hear about indigenous Pacific histories
+Indigenous Pacific histories

 The Friends of the Turnbull Library will provide refreshments after the lecture.